cuba-platform/imap-addon/README.md

 }
 ```

 Once it is done, the selected method (in the example, it is `receiveEmail`) should be registered on a particular folder
 for a given IMAP connection.
 This should be done at runtime using the IMAP configuration UI (see [Creating Handlers for
 IMAP Events](#imap-handlers)).
 After that, the method will be invoked every time, when the configured event occurs.

 ## Creating Handlers for IMAP Events <a name="imap-handlers"></a>

 After registering EventListeners, it is required to create handlers for IMAP events related to a particular folder and
 mailbox (for more information see [IMAP Connection](#imap-configuration)).
 The table of folders comprises several columns,
 each representing a certain event type (e.g. New, Seen, Replied, etc.).
-Clicking gear icons opens IMAP Folder Event Editor.
+Clicking gear icons opens *IMAP Folder Event Editor*.

 ![IMAP Folder Event Editor](img/imap-folder-event-editor.png)

 There you can specify required beans and methods for them.

-### Event types
+### Event types <a name="event-types"></a>

 All events contain the `ImapMessage` object that can be used to determine where an event occurs (mailbox, folder, message).